elsaepo/odin-restaurant-page/README.md

 # odin-restaurant-page
-A simple Restaurant Page for THe Odin Project
+A simple Restaurant Page for The Odin Project